Tom-vdm-Hz/TheKnightAndTheCaptivePrinces/README.md

 ### State
 With a state pattern you can change the state of a class as it changes internally.

+Within our application, the Story class is used as a state, updated by the observer.
+Based upon the state that the sotry recives from the game, the correct part of the sotry is played in the console.

 ## Contributions